Learning Semidefinite Regularizers: Numerical Experiments

 \subsubsection{Representing Natural Image Patches}

 The first stage of this experiment contrasts projections of low-rank matrices and projections of sparse vectors purely from the perspective of representing a collection of image patches.

-\textbf{Setup.} We consider a dataset $\{ \by^{(j)} \}_{j=1}^{6480} \in \R^{64}$ of image patches.
+\textbf{Setup.} We consider a data set $\{ \by^{(j)} \}_{j=1}^{6480} \in \R^{64}$ of image patches.
 This data is obtained by taking $8 \times 8$ patches from larger images of seagulls and considering these patches as well as their rotations, as is common in the dictionary learning literature; Figure \ref{fig:rawimages} gives an example of a seagull image as well as several smaller patches.
-To ensure that we learned a centered and suitably isotropic norm, we center the entire dataset to ensure that the average of the $\by^{(j)}$'s is the origin and then scale each datapoint so that it has unit Euclidean norm.
+To ensure that we learned a centered and suitably isotropic norm, we center the entire data set to ensure that the average of the $\by^{(j)}$'s is the origin and then scale each datapoint so that it has unit Euclidean norm.
 We apply Algorithm \ref{alg:amsdpreg} (with Step $1$ computed by solving \eqref{eq:varietyconstrainedopt} via Algorithm \ref{alg:svp}) and the analog of this procedure for dictionary learning described in Section \ref{sec:algorithm_cdl}.
-We assess the quality of the description of the dataset $\{ \by^{(j)} \}_{j=1}^{6480}$ as a projection of low-matrices (obtained using our approach) as opposed to a projection of sparse vectors (obtained using dictionary learning).
+We assess the quality of the description of the data set $\{ \by^{(j)} \}_{j=1}^{6480}$ as a projection of low-matrices (obtained using our approach) as opposed to a projection of sparse vectors (obtained using dictionary learning).

 \textbf{Representation complexity.} To assess the performance of each representation framework, we require a characterization of the number of parameters needed to specify an image patch in each representation as well as the resulting quality of approximation.
 Given a collection $\{\by^{(j)}\}_{j=1}^n \subset \R^d$, suppose we represent each point as $\by^{(j)} \approx \L (X^{(j)})$ for a linear map $\L : \R^{q \times q} \rightarrow \R^d$ and a rank-$r$ matrix $X^{(j)} \in \R^{q \times q}$.
 The number of parameters required to specify each $X^{(j)}$ is $2qr - r^2$ and the number of parameters required to specify $\L$ is $d q^2$.
 Consequently, the average number of parameters required to specify each $\by^{(j)}$ is $2qr - r^2 + \frac{dq^2}{n}$.
 In a similar manner, if each $\by^{(j)} \approx L \bx^{(j)}$ for a linear map $L : \R^p \times \R^d$ and a vector $\bx^{(j)} \in \R^p$ with $s$ nonzero coordinates, the average number of parameters required to each $\by^{(j)}$ is $2s + \frac{dp}{n}$.
 In each case, we assess the quality of the approximation by considering the average squared error over the entire set $\{\by^{(j)}\}_{j=1}^n$.